ankane/s3tk/README.md

 ## CloudTrail Logs

-We also recommend Amazon Athena for querying bucket events in CloudTrail logs.
-[This post](http://www.1strategy.com/blog/2017/07/25/auditing-aws-activity-with-cloudtrail-and-athena/) makes this easy.
+We also recommend Amazon Athena for querying CloudTrail logs.
+Create a table (thanks to [this post](http://www.1strategy.com/blog/2017/07/25/auditing-aws-activity-with-cloudtrail-and-athena/) for the table structure) with:

 Create a table with: